 Lovely book which shows how to create safe, sturdy, and easy-to-build homes for many of North America's favorite birds.
-This updated second edition includes impacts of climate change on birds, nestbox monitoring for community science, native plants, and how birders can help birds.
+This revised, updated second edition includes impacts of climate change on birds, nestbox monitoring for community science, native plants, and how birders can help birds.

-Detailed information will help you properly place and maintain the homes to attract birds.
+Detailed information will help you properly place and maintain the bird homes to attract birds.
 And because these projects are the product of years of experience and field-testing, you can be sure you're getting the best advice regarding proper design, safe construction materials, and correct home placement to mitigate exposure to elements, pests, and predators.
 Finally, beyond the birdhouses, you'll find out how you can contribute to the larger birding communityand even enhance your birding experience.